oneapi-src/oneDAL/docs/source/contribution/threading.rst

 .. include:: ../includes/threading/sum-parallel.rst

 The iteration space here goes from ``0`` to ``n-1``.
-``nThreads`` is the number of threads that execute the loop's body.
-And the last argument is the lambda function that defines a function object that proceeds ``i``-th iteration of the loop.
+The last argument is the lambda function that defines a function object that proceeds ``i``-th iteration of the loop.

 Blocking